Measuring how people get around northeastern Illinois

 2019 survey results and analysis

-CMAP created a four-part policy brief series on the latest My Daily Travel survey exploring how the data can help northeastern Illinois better understand everyday travel patterns.
+CMAP created a four-part policy brief series on the 2019 My Daily Travel survey exploring how the data can help northeastern Illinois better understand everyday travel patterns.
 The series dives into the characteristics of regional travel, examines disparities in travel behavior, and highlights new and emerging forms of mobility.

-How people travel in northeastern Illinois
+How people travel in northeastern Illinois is changing

 The first part of the My Daily Travel series provides insight into the questions of when, where, why, and how much people in the region are traveling.
-It explores the different ways residents move around the northeastern Illinois for work, school, and essential trips like health care appointments.
+It explores the different ways residents move around the region for work, school, and essential trips like health care appointments.
 Read the full analysis: A pre-pandemic snapshot of travel in northeastern Illinois.

 Travel patterns in the region change by demographics